Although it's already full of great titles, Amazon Prime's movie selection just keeps getting better and better.

-Amazon Prime Movies just keeps getting better and better.
-While it's rival Netflix focuses on original content and TV shows (something that Amazon does admirably at too), it's Amazon that seems at present to be doing the better job of keeping its movie streaming catalogue loaded up with classic movies.
+Its rival Netflix may focus on original content, as well as newer movies and TV shows (something that Amazon does well at too), Amazon does a good job of keeping its movie streaming catalogue loaded up with classics and award-winning flicks.

-That’s why we've done all the hard work for you and have scoured all of the movies on offer for anything and everything that's worth watching on Amazon Prime.
+That’s why we've done all the hard work for you.
+We've scoured all of the movies on offer for anything and everything that's worth watching on Amazon Prime.

 We've collected together more than 100 movies that you can stream on Amazon Video (that’s the movies and TV streaming section of Amazon Prime) right now.
 Expect a mixture of recent releases and timeless classics, as well as films that are suitable for the whole family.

 We all know that streaming services like Netflix and Amazon Prime Video can turn an occasional movie-watching hobby into hours (and hours and hours) of endlessly flicking through film options.
 It's also worth bearing in mind that for every award-winning work of art on Amazon Video, there's lots of B-movie trash that isn't even worth putting on to ease away a Sunday morning hangover.